microsoft/azure_arc/docs/azure_jumpstart_arcbox/Full/_index.md

   C:\ArcBox\Deploy-APIM.ps1
 ```

-- The scrip will do the following:
+- The script will do the following:
    - Deploy Adventure Web API to k3s.
    - Set back end of the Web API to AdventureWork SQL Managed Instance.
    - Deploy Azure API Management with self host gateway.